 The World Health Organization declared the novel coronavirus outbreak a public health emergency.
 Working Solutions' operations are concentrated in California which has restricted gatherings and implemented shelter in place restrictions.
 Working Solutions implemented a responsive, phased strategy to meet the evolving needs of the organization and its small business clients in the face of combined health, economic, social, and environmental crises during year.
 This included pivoting to virtual operations for the entire staff team, offering payment deferments and debt relief for loan fund clients, providing emergency relief grants to small businesses to offer liquidity and to cover immediate losses, and launching a recovery loan product.
-To accommodate immediate and future impacts of the pandemic on the loan receivables portfolio, Working Solutions increased its base loan loss reserve to 5%, 50 basis points higher than its three-year charge-off rate.
-Working Solutions will continue to monitor the solution closely, but given the uncertainty about the situation, management can't estimate the impact to the financial statements.
+Working Solutions has not observed any material decline in portfolio quality that warrants additional provisioning for loan loss at this time.
+Working Solutions continues to monitor the situation closely, but given the ongoing uncertainty, management can't estimate the impact to the financial statements.

-NOTE 13 - OPERATING LEASES
+NOTE 11 - OPERATING LEASES

-Beginning May 15, 2016, Working Solutions began leasing office space in San Francisco under a noncancelable operating lease that will expire May 15, 2021.
-The lease calls for monthly rent of approximately \$10,000 with annual increases.
+Beginning May 15, 2021, Working Solutions began leasing office space in San Francisco under a noncancelable operating lease that will expire in April 2026.
+The lease calls for monthly rent between \$5,000 and \$10,671.